NordicSemiconductor/Android-nRF-Wi-Fi-Provisioner/README.md

 The application allows to communicate with a nRF 7 series device.
 The main job of the phone is to get status from the device and initiate provisioning or unprovisioning process.

+See this [User Guide](doc/UserGuide.pdf) with the nice presentation about how to use the application.

 #### Obtaining status

 1. The phone connects to the selected IoT device and initialise pairing.